corda/corda/docs/source/corda-configuration-file.rst

         .. note:: This is an unsupported configuration.

-:jvmArgs: An optional list of JVM args, as strings, which replace those inherited from the command line when launching via ``corda.jar``
-    only. e.g. ``jvmArgs = [ "-Xmx220m", "-Xms220m", "-XX:+UseG1GC" ]``

 :systemProperties: An optional map of additional system properties to be set when launching via ``corda.jar`` only.
 Keys and values
     of the map should be strings. e.g. ``systemProperties = { visualvm.display.name = FooBar }``